-When I need to calm down I go to the boxing gym, maybe have some wine, shirk my responsibilities and watch TV all afternoon, call my best friend, etc. As an adult, I’ve learned plenty of coping strategies that work for me when my emotions get too big.
+When an adult needs to calm down, they might go to the boxing gym, maybe have some wine, watch a funny TV show, call a close friend to vent, etc. Over the years, most adults have learned plenty of coping strategies that work for them personally when their emotions get too big.

 Kids often don’t have these options, as their schedules and choices are usually dictated by teachers or parents.
+They often don’t have the choice to go run around when they are supposed to be in math class, or have a frame of reference for self-talk they could use to center themselves.
 But there are some accessible strategies that students can use to calm down no matter where they are.
 They just need to know what they are and when to use them.

-Since kids don’t have a lot of freedom at school, make a safe space in your room to cool down and make it clear to students that they are free to use it or use other strategies like walking away when they feel they are losing control of their emotions.
+Since kids don’t have a lot of freedom at school, make a safe space in your room to cool down and make it clear to students that they are free to use it.
+Make this a calming space with a comfortable seat, distracting items like paper and pencil to write feelings or a stress ball to squeeze, and posters or coping skills worksheets to remind students what skills they can use to calm down.
+Promote other strategies as well, like walking away when they feel they are losing control of their emotions.